DanielMSussman/gpuDelaunayTriangulation/INSTALLATION.md

 The current iteration of the code was written using some features of C++11, and was compiled using CUDA-11.01, and gcc/g++-6 but does not use advanced CUDA features.
 It was tested on a compute_35 GPU.

-Default compilation is via CMake, so you need that, too; comparisons between existing triangulation schemes currently use CGAL/
+Default compilation is via CMake, so you need that, too; comparisons between existing triangulation schemes currently use CGAL, using the header-only version 5.0.2

 # Operating systems tested